matteranalytics/matter-analytics-webpage/README.md

 Press `Ctrl + D` to terminate the development server.

 When you run `npm run dev` for the first time, it creates the `.svelte-kit` folder, which the development server uses for storing build artifacts and cache.
-As you continue working on your project, the development server relies on this folder for a faster development experience.
+As you continue working on this repo, the development server relies on this folder for a faster development experience.

 If unexpected issues arise during development, you can delete the `.svelte-kit` folder to remove the existing cache and build artifacts.
 Once deleted, restart the development server, which will generate a new `.svelte-kit` folder with a fresh cache, potentially resolving any problems you encountered.

+You might be wondering what we mean by _Development_ in the context of this repo.
+We'll cover the [Customization](#customization) options in more detail later in this document.

-## Type-checking and Linting
+### Type-checking and Linting

 Perform type checking to ensure that `src/custom/database.ts` aligns with `src/custom/database.d.ts`: